-However, it always important to monitor these situations and keep a mental note about what your chinchilla’s behavior has been doing recently.
+However, it is always important to monitor these situations and keep a mental note about what your chinchilla’s behavior has been like recently.

 Your Chinchilla May Be Barking Due To Illness

-Not barking by no means indicates that your chinchilla is suffering from one of these causes.
+Chinchillas can get ill.
+But barking, or not barking, by no means indicates that your chinchilla is suffering from a disease.

-On the flip side, if your chinchilla is displaying other out of the ordinary behavior, it’s worth a call to your veterinarian just to play things on the safe side.
+But if your chinchilla usually barks and suddenly doesn’t anymore (or vice versa), and it is displaying other out of the ordinary behavior, it’s worth a call to your veterinarian just to play it safe.

-You see, chinchillas don’t progress through an illness slowly like we can experience when we get sick.
+It is always best to call a vet quickly, because chinchillas don’t progress through an illness slowly like we usually do when we get sick.

-If your chinchilla is ill, the illnesses tend to become advanced and dangerous quickly.
+If your chinchilla is ill, the illnesses tends to become advanced and dangerous quickly.

-I’m simply informing you, that if the behavior seems way compared to your chinchilla’s normal behavior, it may be worth making a call to your vet.
+I’m simply informing you that if your chinchilla’s behavior differs from its normal behavior, it may be worth making a call to your vet.

-How Do I Get My Chinchilla To Stop Barking?
+How To Get Your Chinchilla To Stop Barking

-To get a chinchilla to stop barking, my number 1 piece of advice I can give you is to continue spending time with them as much as possible.
+To get a chinchilla to stop barking, my number 1 piece of advice is to continue spending as much time as possible with it.

-Be sure to chinchilla proof a room in the home before doing so.
+Be sure to chinchilla proof a room in your home before doing so.

 You can also use my top recommended method to bond with your chinchilla which is to interact in a safe chinchilla playpen.

-This forces a closer interaction between you and your new chinchilla and in my opinion, gets your chinchilla warmed up to you much faster.
+This forces a closer interaction between you and your new chinchilla and gets your chinchilla warmed up to you much faster.

 Just be sure to choose one of the best playpens off my list here.

-Overall, the more comfortable your chinchilla becomes with you, their new home, and all the commotion that happens in the household, the less barking you should notice from your chinchilla.
+Overall, the more comfortable your chinchilla becomes with you, its new home, and all the commotion that happens in the household, the less barking you should notice.

 A chinchilla barking may mean one thing for one chinchilla owner and something different for another owner.